Alluxio/alluxio/docs/en/Time-To-Live.md

 ## APIs

-There are three ways to set the TTL of a path.
+There are two ways to set the TTL of a path.

 1. Through the Alluxio shell command line.
 1. Through the Alluxio Java File System API.
-1. Passively on each load metadata or create file.

 The TTL API is as follows: